εΊη¨ε± The Application Layer

 The

-When configuring DNS records, hereβs how you can use the @
+When configuring DNS records, hereβs how you can use the @ symbol:

 - A Record: Pointing

-) will resolve directly to the specified IP. - CNAME Record: Typically, CNAME records are not used with
+@in an A record to an IP address means that your base domain (fenglyulin.com) will resolve directly to the specified IP. - CNAME Record: Typically, CNAME records are not used with

-because they can cause conflicts with other essential DNS records like SOA and MX.
+@because they can cause conflicts with other essential DNS records like SOA and MX.
 However, some DNS providers offer workarounds that essentially allow a CNAME-like functionality at the apex domain level. - MX Record, TXT Record, etc.: Using

-with these records applies them to your entire base domain, affecting how emails are routed or how domain ownership is verified, respectively.
+@with these records applies them to your entire base domain, affecting how emails are routed or how domain ownership is verified, respectively.

-, as you mentioned earlier, you have correctly used a CNAME to point this subdomain to your Vercel app.
-Just ensure you have also configured everything on the Vercel side to recognize and properly handle requests to doc.fenglyulin.com
+For your case with doc.fenglyulin.com, as you mentioned earlier, you have correctly used a CNAME to point this subdomain to your Vercel app.
+Just ensure you have also configured everything on the Vercel side to recognize and properly handle requests to doc.fenglyulin.com.

 Some commands/websites to check the data